A topic from the subject of Quantification in Chemistry.

 Key Points:

-• Le Chatelier's Principle: If a change is made to an equilibrium system, the system will shift in a direction that counteracts the change.
+• Le Chatelier's Principle: If a change of condition (stress) is applied to a system in equilibrium, the system will shift in a direction that relieves the stress.

 • Common Equilibrium Shifts:

-• Increasing Temperature: Shifts equilibrium towards endothermic reactions.
+• Increasing Temperature: Shifts equilibrium towards the endothermic reaction (absorbs heat).

-• Increasing Pressure: Shifts equilibrium towards reactions with fewer gas molecules.
+• Increasing Pressure: Shifts equilibrium towards the side with fewer gas molecules.

 • Adding Reactant: Shifts equilibrium towards the product side.